Mindfulness and the holidays

 Your regular meditation practice is going to help you cope with the change in routine that summer holidays brings (not just for your kids but for you).
 You’ll be more creative and less reactive if you give yourself some meditation practice time.

 Or perhaps your concern is that you can’t get the kids to meditate?
 Whatever you do, don’t force them to meditate.
-Just keep up your practice and perhaps (I said perhaps) they will join in.
+Just keep up your practice and perhaps they will join in.
 Or maybe they won’t.
 But if you try to force your children to do this, you will create a powerful resistance to meditation that lasts a life time.

 Holiday Mindfulness Practice